webpack/webpack.js.org/src/content/guides/tree-shaking.md

 The webpack 2 release came with built-in support for ES2015 modules (alias _harmony modules_) as well as unused module export detection.

 **Note**: Webpack doesn't perform tree-shaking by itself.
 It relies on third party tools like [UglifyJS](/plugins/uglifyjs-webpack-plugin/) to perform actual dead code elimination.
 There are situations where tree-shaking may not effective.
-For example, when the tool cannot guarantee that a particular code path doesn't lead to side-effects, it may remain in the generated bundle even if you are sure it shouldn't.
+For example, when the tool cannot guarantee that a particular code path doesn't lead to side-effects, this code may remain in the generated bundle even if you are sure it shouldn't.

 Some of the code below assumes you perform tree-shaking using UglifJS plugin.
 However, there are other tools such as [webpack-rollup-loader](https://github.com/erikdesjardins/webpack-rollup-loader) or [Babel Minify Webpack Plugin](https://github.com/webpack-contrib/babel-minify-webpack-plugin) that may produce different result depending on your setup.